 Knowing these social and ethical issues in the use of sales promotion, as well as how the ethical and legal issues must be considered in the development of sales promotion programs.

-Understand the role of sales promotion always changes amongn countries and the factors to consider when using sales promotion in international markets including: Economy phase, trade structure and market structure.
+Understand the role of sales promotion always changes among countries and the factors to consider when using sales promotion in international markets including: Economy phase, trade structure and market structure.

-In sales promotion, it is necessary to consider consumer behavior affecting the use of sales promotion in different countries.
-The challenges and constraints in the development and implementation of sales promotion programs for the international market.
+In sales promotion, it is necessary to consider consumer behavior affecting the use of sales promotion in different countries, the challenges and constraints in the development and implementation of sales promotion programs for the international market.
 In international sales promotion, the issues of sales promotion managements in the market including organizational structure are mentioned.